 Connection not secure

-In the following section, you will configure Podman to trust the root Certificate Authority.
+In the following section, you configure Podman to trust the root Certificate Authority.

 Configuring Podman to trust the Certificate Authority